Huis ter Nieuwburg: Owners and tenants

 The palace was built as a country house and used by the Princes of Orange, the stadtholders of six of the seven provinces of the Dutch Republic, and the de facto rulers of the country.

 In 1697, the palace was used for the negotiations that lead to the Treaty of Ryswick.
 The treaty settled the Nine Years' War between France and the Grand Alliance of England, Spain, the Holy Roman Empire and the Dutch Republic.

 After the death of King William III of England, who was also the Prince of Orange, the house was under the supervision of the Nassause Domeinraad (English: "Domain Council of Nassau") from 1702 to 1732.
-After the inheritance of King William III was settled, the palace became the property of King Frederick William I of Prussia in 1732.
-His successor, King Frederick II of Prussia, gave the palace back to the Princes of Orange, to Prince William IV, as an act of friendship.
+After the inheritance of King William III was settled, the palace became the property of Frederick William I of Prussia in 1732.
+His successor, Frederick the Great, gave the palace back to William IV, Prince of Orange, as an act of friendship.

-In 1753, the palace was rented to Count Golofkin, ambassador for Tsarina Anna of Russia.
+In 1753, the palace was rented to Count Golofkin, ambassador for Tsarina Elizabeth of Russia.

 Demolition

 In 1789, the architect P.W.
-Schonk advised Prince William V to demolish the palace, because it had been neglected for years.
+Schonk advised William V, Prince of Orange to demolish the palace, because it had been neglected for years.
 Also he advised that the money raised by selling properties and real estate be used for a monument for the Treaty of Ryswick.
 Following this advice, the palace was demolished in 1790 and the stables and the coach-house were sold in 1793.
 The Needle of Rijswijk was built in 1792 to 1794 to commemorate the peace treaty.

 At present, the area around the obelisk is woodland known as the Rijswijkse Bos, which is open to the public.
 The only other reminders of Huis ter Nieuwburg are two rectangular ponds from the French gardens, now enclosed in woodland.

 Rijswijk Museum has engravings, medals, and books relating to the Treaty of Ryswick and paintings of the palace in its collection.